tranquilit/WAPT-Documentation/source/wapt-create-packages/package-linux/index.rst

   .. warning::

-    *version* in you control file must start at 0, not version of the software, we don't know precisely from apt/yum repo which version will be.
+    *version* in you :file:`control` file must start at 0, not the version number of the software, we don't know precisely from apt/yum repo which version will be.

   Original *control* file